Last Updated On:

 Begin by acting as if you were a potential patient looking for a dentist in the zip code where your practice is located.
 Go to Google and enter the search term Dentist + your zip code.
 (You don’t put the plus sign, just enter dentist 56086, or whatever your zip code is).

-This is a very narrow search term and a great place to start getting a feel for what consumers see when they are trying to find you.
+This is a very narrow search term and a great place to start working on your dentist SEO.
+You’ll get a feel for what consumers see when they are trying to find you.
 By analyzing the search results one by one, we’ll create a list of actionable steps you can begin taking immediately to improve your chances of generating new business.

-So, get ready to roll up your sleeves and get to work.
+So, get ready to roll up your sleeves and get to work on dentist SEO.
 For the purposes of this example, we’ll assume your dental practice is located in the 94230 zip code and your city is Sacramento, California.
 Follow along with our example first, then go back and plug in the search with your own zip code.

 Google page 1 search results for dentist 94230 as seen on March 26, 2015